SimbCo/brunch-with-marionette/README.md

 [Handlebars](http://handlebarsjs.com/).

 ## Getting started
-* Create new project via executing `brunch new <project name> --skeleton https://github.com/SimbCo/brunch-with-marionette.git` option for the command.
+* Create new project via executing `brunch new https://github.com/SimbCo/brunch-with-marionette.git <project-name>` option for the command.
 * Build the project with `brunch b` or `brunch w`.
 * Open the `public/` dir to see the result.
 * Write your code.